 Applications for what is substantively the same project will not normally be funded from more than one source.
 Calls for proposals will be advertised once per term, and applications will be considered by the College's Disbursements Committee in a gathered field.
 The Committee will expect to see a budget setting out estimated expenditure, a case for support, and (for academic related proposals) a testimonial from your Tutor(s).
 The Senior Tutor has discretion to consider applications for small awards (up to £300) between meetings provided applicants provide reasons why an early decision is needed.
 Applications outside of the gathered field should be accompanied by a statement of support from a Tutor.
 Applications for sports and amalgamated clubs will be considered by the Senior Member for the JCR.
-Applications for arts funding will be considered by the Music Director.
-All other applications will be considered by the Senior Member for the JCR, Tutor for Graduates, and the Senior Tutor who will make recommendations to the Disbursements Committee for decision.
+Applications for arts funding will be considered by the Senior Member for the Brazen Arts.
+Applications for Music grants will be considered by the Music Director.
+All other applications will be considered by the Senior Member for the Senior Tutor who will make recommendations to the Disbursements Committee for decision.